shfqd/Tomato-Leaf-Disease-Classification-/README.md

 1. **Train the model** — each split trains for 100 epochs; `LearningRateLogger` records the LR and all metrics at every epoch into `training_history_{split}.json`.
 2. **Extract epoch checkpoints** — val_accuracy is read from the history at epoch 10, 50, and 100.
 These 3 values are saved to `hyperparam_results_{split}.json`.
 3. **Per-split winner** — the epoch checkpoint with the highest val_accuracy is the best configuration for that split.
-Epoch 100 consistently wins as the model has had the most time to converge.
+Epoch 50 wins for the 70:30 and 90:10 splits (validation accuracy peaks before overfitting sets in); Epoch 100 wins only for the 80:20 split.
 4. **Cross-split comparison** — `hyperparam_comparison.png` plots the best checkpoint val_accuracy from all 3 splits side by side.
 The **90:10 split** wins with the highest accuracy — 90% training data gives the classifier more examples to learn from.
 5. **Production deployment** — `tmt_main.py` loads `tomato_disease_90_10.h5` and serves it via HTTP at `127.0.0.1:8000`.